 Using the extensive knowledge and experience of the Salonika Campaign Society and the Imperial War Museum, with additional material, including letters, photos and works of art supplied by Sandham and the nearby Stanley Spencer Gallery, we commissioned a short film about the Campaign, scripted and narrated by Alan Wakefield and produced by Khaki Devil.
 The film makes use of archive material and includes footage recently shot in Salonika.
 You can see the film here.

-The main community focus for ‘Salonika Stories’ has been a visual art project.
+The main community focus for ‘Salonika Stories’ was a visual art project.
 We worked with a group of military veterans living at one of the houses run by the Alabaré ‘Homes for Veterans’ charity in Salisbury, comparing their experiences with those of soldiers who served in the Salonika Campaign a century earlier.
-The group worked with artist Susan Francis over the winter of 2017-18 and the result is a fascinating exhibition at Sandham Memorial Chapel, which opened in March and runs until November 2018.
+The group worked with artist Susan Francis over the winter of 2017-18 and the result is a fascinating exhibition at Sandham Memorial Chapel.